LordSnoosh/SEIR2222/work/w05/d3/03-consuming-3rd-party-apis/consuming-3rd-party-apis.md

 // The fetch variable will be a function that behaves like fetch in the browser const fetch = require('node-fetch');
 ```

-> We'll ignore the best practice of creating a separate controller module - let's be rebels this lesson!

 Now, we need to review the documentation for the GitHub API...